Rip Girls: Plot

 While surfing, Sydney is swept off her surfboard and rescued by Kona.
-Sydney has a cut on her face and later awakens in a beach house belonging to Gia's mother, Malia, who has bandaged her cut.
+Sydney gets a cut on her face and later awakens in a beach house belonging to Gia's mother, Malia, who has bandaged her cut.
 Malia tells Sydney that the Naniloa surfboard belonged to Sydney's mother, who was nicknamed Naniloa.
 Malia also says that she was friends with Sydney's mother.
 Malia is surprised to learn that Ben never mentioned the friendship.
 Malia then takes Sydney to a lagoon to observe its beauty; Malia tells her that it is a place where whales gather annually.
 Malia brings Sydney back to the plantation, and Ben becomes upset at Malia, believing that she encouraged Sydney to surf.
-Malia questions Ben's decision to withhold information from Sydney regarding her mother; he tells Malia that he was trying to keep Sydney away from Hawaii and surfing in order to protect her, an idea with which Malia disagrees.
+When Malia questions Ben's decision to withhold information from Sydney regarding her mother, he argues that he was trying to keep Sydney away from Hawaii and surfing in order to protect her, an idea with which Malia disagrees.

-The next day, Sydney learns – from Gia – that her mother died in an accident.
+The next day, Sydney learns from Gia that her mother had died in an accident.
 Sydney says her father has never discussed her mother's death and she has never asked him about it.
 Sydney has Kona and Gia take her to Kaala Loa, a vacant plantation, where she discovers her mother's old bedroom.
 The Millers receive a new monetary offer for Makai, and Sydney is left to choose whether to accept it.
 That night, a party is held at Kaala Loa, where Sydney and Kona share a kiss.
 While observing the whales, Sydney learns from Malia that her mother died while surfing.
+Though iniatially upset with her mother for not being around and with Ben for keeping the truth from her, Sydney reconciles with her dad, who encourages her to do the right thing.

 Gia's friends ignore Sydney after a newspaper article states that the plantation and beach will be sold to the company, even though she has not yet made a decision.
 When Sydney tells Gia that the company has promised to preserve the lagoon for the whales, Gia tells her that the animals will no longer arrive with tourists around.
-Gia admits that initially, she only befriended Sydney so she could convince her to keep the plantation and beach, but she says that their friendship is authentic, which Sydney does not believe.
-After arguing, Sydney decides to sell the property.
-When Sydney is ready to sign the paperwork, she notices Gia's friends outside and decides not to sell, choosing instead to live at Makai.
-Sydney returns to the beach to tell Gia the good news, but sees her surfboard floating alone in the tide.
-Sydney rescues Gia from the waves and returns on land to tell her that she's decided to not sell Makai.
-Sydney and Gia become friends again.
+Gia admits that initially, she only befriended Sydney so she could convince her to keep the plantation and beach, but claims that their friendship has become genuine, which Sydney does not believe.
+They argue, and Sydney decides to sell the property.
+When Sydney is ready to sign the paperwork, however, she notices Gia's friends outside and decides not to sell, choosing instead to live at Makai.
+Sydney returns to the beach to tell Gia the good news, but sees her surfboard floating alone in the tide and realizes Gia is caught in a rip current.
+Sydney rescues Gia and the two girls reconcile.